 - Learn how to identify yellow iris and other invasive plants and avoid planting invasive plants in your garden.

 - Buy native or non-invasive plants from reputable garden suppliers.
 See Grow Me Instead: Beautiful Non-Invasive Plants for Your Garden.

 - Dispose of invasive plants in the garbage.
 Do not put them in the compost or discard them in natural areas.
-Discarded flowers may produce seeds, and seeds may sprout.
+Discarded flowers may produce seeds, which may sprout.

-- If you find yellow iris or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you find yellow iris or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

-OFAH/OMNRF Invading Species Awareness Program.
-(2012).
+OFAH/ONDMNRF Invading Species Awareness Program.
+(2021).
 Yellow Iris.
 Retrieved from: www.invadingspecies.com.

 This factsheet may be reproduced for non-commercial purposes.